Woman missing for 5 days found dead on rural property north of Twin Cities

 The Midwest Medical Examiner's Office is working toward determining the cause and manner of Vangrinsven's death.

-The Sheriff's Office has yet to say whether it considers Vangrinsven's, but added in its statement, "At this time, there is no one in custody.
+The Sheriff's Office said Wednesday afternoon that it considers Vangrinsven's suspicious, then added in its statement, "At this time, there is no one in custody.
 There does not appear to be a threat to the public at this time."

 According to the Minnesota Bureau of Criminal Apprehension, Vangrinsven was last seen on Aug.
 5 at the Isanti VFW wearing a blue Minnesota Twins shirt and jean shorts.
 She did not show up for work the next day.